Try Our FREE Content Analysis Software and Find Out Where You Stand Against the CompetitionGet started

 Though SEO and PR refer to separate marketing strategies, they can also work in conjunction to produce better results.
 While SEO professionals identify opportunities for coverage on a variety of publications or websites, PR professionals aim to get prominent and reputable publications talking about your company.
 Getting links from reputable websites and content syndication, in general, can help your brand gain attention from a variety of consumers, therefore, effectively distributing your content to both customers and clients.
 At the end of the day, having both PR and SEO work together presents many advantages that include growing the business overall.

-Also known as generic keywords, short-tail keywords refer to those that are short in length, typically 1-3 words long.
+Also known as generic keywords, short-tail keywords refer to those that are short in length, typically between one and three words long.
 Since they render many search results, it makes it harder for companies to rank high on search page results.
 For example, if you were to use the short-tail keyword “cookie recipe,” you would have a lot of competition for landing a spot on the first page of a search engine’s search results for this keyword since many other websites have related content and are competing for the same words.

 Mid-tail keywords have a little more specificity than short-term keywords.
-Mid-tail keywords are typically 2-3 words in length, have a moderate amount of competition, and provide a decent-sized volume of traffic to a website.
+Mid-tail keywords are typically 2-3 words in length, have a moderate amount of competition and provide a decent-sized volume of traffic to a website.
 Going off of the example above, a mid-tail keyword would be “cookie recipe for vegans.”
 This provides added specificity not found in the short-tail keyword version.
 While this mid-tail keyword won’t generate as many results as the short-tail keyword, it still renders a large number of hits on a search engine result page.